 The optimal transport problem or the Monge-Kantorovich transportation problem is a linear programming problem about the optimal transportation plan from departure points to destination points, with minimal transportation costs.
 In the classical problem, the plan of transportation of a uniform product from uniform points of availability in uniform conditions of use on uniform vehicles.
 Solving transport problems has a huge role in the economy.
 In this article I will show how to solve such problems using an example and describe how you can visualize the results of a solution.
+This article is about examples and solutions of the optimal transport problem with Python and Tableau.

 1. Problem Statement